University of Pittsburgh,

 Jim helps clients develop robust and responsive security and privacy policies and governance documents, meet applicable data safeguarding requirements and implement compliance programs.

-A recognized thought leader in the fields of cybersecurity and privacy, Jim has presented on a variety of in-the-news cybersecurity topics for industry organizations and associations, including the RSA Conference, the International Association of Privacy Professionals, the ABA and the Mortgage Bankers Association.
+Jim has presented on a variety of in-the-news cybersecurity topics for industry organizations and associations, including the RSA Conference, the International Association of Privacy Professionals, the ABA and the Mortgage Bankers Association.

 Successfully assisted clients through thousands of data security incidents, including interactions with federal, state and foreign agencies, forensic investigations, consumer notifications and remedial steps following any incident.